tickberry/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 6 task 6 a scripts that  creates a new local variable
 7. task 7 a script that creates a new gobal variable
-8 task 8 ascript that adds true knowledge to human power
+8 task 8 ascript that adds true knowledge to human power 9 taks 9a script that prints the result of power divided by DIVIDE followed by a new line